linkedin/spaniel/README.md

 `observe()` can take an optional second parameter, an object that is included in the change entry passed to the Observer callback.

+#### Reacts to hiding and showing tabs

+DOM elements observed by `SpanielObserver` are considered not in the viewport when the tab is hidden.
+Thus, when a tab is hidden, the observer callback will recieve an exiting entry for every observed element in the viewport.
+Conversely, when the same tab is shown, the observer callback will recieve entering entries for the same elements.

 #### Putting it all together

 ```JavaScript